-Typically, your gynecologist will find a mass during a pelvic exam.
+Typically, your gynecologist will find a pelvic mass during a pelvic exam.
 Although most masses are not cancerous, your doctor will want to test you for signs of cancer.
-This may involve:

-Your gynecologist may test your blood for a protein known as CA-125.
+Your gynecologist will order a blood test to detect a protein known as CA-125.
 High levels of CA-125 can be an indication of ovarian cancer, but it could also indicate other problems like endometriosis or uterine fibroids.
 If a postmenopausal woman has a mass and an elevated CA-125, she has an extremely high risk of having cancer.
 However, in younger women, CA-125 is extraordinarily inaccurate.

 Taking a biopsy or removing the mass completely is the only way to know for sure if a growth is cancerous.
 A biopsy can be taken during a laparoscopy, where the doctor removes the mass or a sample of the mass by inserting a narrow, flexible tube through a small incision in your abdomen.
 The sample is then sent to a lab for testing.

 If your gynecologist believes you have ovarian cancer, you will be referred to a gynecological oncologist for further cancer treatment.
 Cancer is a complicated disease that requires aggressive treatment.
 Treatment for ovarian cancer usually involves chemotherapy and surgery, and because ovarian cancer tends to spread, this may mean the removal of other tissues and organs in addition to the ovaries.
 Your specialist will provide you with recommendations based on the stage of your cancer, the extent to which it has spread, and your wishes for the future.

 Epithelial ovarian cancer treatment

 This most often consists of surgery and chemotherapy.
 The order is best determined by a gynecologic oncologist.